logankd/ptoTracker/README.md

-#Pto Tracker using Aurelia and Azure Mobile Services
+#Pto Tracker using Aurelia
+and Azure Mobile Services?

 Started from the https://github.com/aurelia/skeleton-navigation project.

 # aurelia-skeleton-navigation - copied readme